 Step 4: Sign up for your new provider

-Once you’ve sorted out all of your ETF fees (if applicable), cancelled your old service, and made arrangements to return any rented equipment, it’s time to call and sign up with the new provider!
+Once you’ve sorted out all of your ETF fees (if applicable), canceled your old service, and made arrangements to return any rented equipment, it’s time to call and sign up with the new provider!

 Try and schedule the installation date to be the same date your current provider cuts off your existing service so that there’s no in-between time where you’re left without any Internet at all.
 Depending on a variety of factors, it may take anywhere from a few days to as much as six weeks or more to get this scheduled, so be sure to clear this up when you initially call to get your service set up.